stakewise/v3-sdk/README.md

 #### Description:

-How much a user can withdraw
+How much a user can withdraw.
+Use this method if the user has mintedAssets, if minted balance is null then maxWithdraw will be equal to stakedAssests.

 #### Arguments: